 Complete lost circulation in drilling is when there are no returns at all.
 The fluid level may drop out of sight.
-When a complete loss occurs refilling the annulus with monitored volumes of lighter mud and/or water or base oil is necessary.
+Refilling the annulus with monitored volumes of lighter mud and/or water or base oil is necessary when a complete loss occurs.
 Determine the reduction in hydrostatic head and reduce the active system to this calculated equivalent mud weight.
 Monitoring the hole very closely for possible well control problems is a must.

 Note: Prior to assuming that lost circulation to the formation has taken place, all surface equipment must be examined for leaks or breaks i.e. mud pits, solids control equipment, mud mixing system, riser slip joints, and/or incorrectly lined up pumps or circulating lines.

 Lost Circulation In Drilling Assessing and Reporting Events

 When reporting instances of lost circulation, as this helps distinguish losses through pores, which require only fine LCM, and losses into fractures, which can require coarser grades., consider the following: